 Financial market macro-level shifts

-Finally, markets have shifted to accommodate new technologies.
-With the ubiquity of mobile technology and the internet, end customers expect a 24/7/365, real-time experience.
-This is resetting expectations for both the financial institutions and the underlying market infrastructures that support these communities.
+As new technologies emerge, customers expect a 24/7/365, real-time experience.
+This is resetting expectations for both financial institutions and the underlying market infrastructures that support these communities.

 Responding to a changing landscape